SecOtterLab/ABAC-Lab/README.md

 - [Project Management](DATASETS/project-management/)
 - [Edocument](DATASETS/edocument/)

-# ABAC Lab - Installation Guide
+# ABAC Lab - Building Guide
-## Script Installation by OS
+## Script Building by OS

 **Note:** ABAC Lab is an open-source project.
 If the provided installation scripts do not work as expected on your system, you are welcome to modify them to better fit your environment.
 Each script includes step-by-step instructions to help guide you through the installation process.
 Community contributions and improvements are always welcome and appreciated.